I knew what was going on.

 I didn’t cry.

 Not that day.
-Not even that night when I fell asleep for the first time
+Not even that night when I fell asleep for the

 Without a daddy.